lancejepsen/MySQL-Connection-Tester/README.md

 # MySQL-Connection-Tester
 Easy way to diagnose problems with your MySQL connection.

-Quickly uncover the most common MySQL connection errors in a slick neon Python GUI, built for Microsoft Windows.
+Quickly uncover the most common MySQL connection errors in a slick neon Python GUI, with Python source code included.